VUnit/vunit/user_guide.md

 It is also possible to automatically run the test case in the gui while logging all signals and variables recursively using the `--gui=run` flag.
 After simulation the user can manually add objects of interest to the waveform viewer without re-running since everything has been logged.
-When running large designs this mode can be quite slow and it might be better to just do `--gui=load` and manually add a few signals of interest.
+When running large designs this mode can be quite slow and it might be better to just do `--gui` and manually add a few signals of interest.

 ## GHDL - Viewing signals in GTKWave
 Signals can be viewed in GTKWave when using the GHDL simulator and GTKWave executable is found in the `PATH` environment variable.